Juan Manuel Fangio

 From childhood, he abandoned his studies to pursue auto mechanics.
-In 1938, he debuted in Turismo Carretera, competing in a Ford V8.
-In 1940, he competed with Chevrolet, winning the Grand Prix International Championship and devoted his time to the Argentine Turismo Carretera becoming its champion, a title he successfully defended a year later.
+In 1938, he debuted in the newly-formed Argentine stock car racing series Turismo Carretera, competing in a Ford V8.
+In 1940, he competed with Chevrolet, winning the Grand Prix International Championship and devoted his time to the Turismo Carretera becoming its champion, a title he successfully defended a year later.
 Fangio then competed in Europe between 1947 and 1949, where he achieved further success.

-He won the World Championship of Drivers five times—a record that stood for 46 years until beaten by Michael Schumacher—with four different teams (Alfa Romeo, Ferrari, Mercedes-Benz, and Maserati).
+One of the most successful drivers in Formula One history, he made his debut in the inaugural Formula One season in 1950 to dominate the first decade of the championship.
+He went on to win the World Drivers' Championship five times—a record that stood for 46 years—and became the only driver in F1 history to win titles with four different teams: Alfa Romeo (1951), Maserati (1954 and 1957), Mercedes-Benz (1954 and 1955), and Ferrari (1956).
 He holds the highest winning percentage in Formula One at 46.15%, winning 24 of 52 Formula One races he entered.
-Fangio is the only Argentine driver to have won the Argentine Grand Prix, which he won four times in his career, more than any other driver.
+Additionally, Fangio also holds the record for the highest pole percentage at 55.77%, achieving 29 pole positions from 52 entries.
+Fangio is the only Argentine driver to have won the World Drivers' Championship and the Argentine Grand Prix.
+He also competed in sports car racing, winning the 12 Hours of Sebring in 1956 with Ferrari and in 1957 with Maserati.

 After retirement, Fangio presided as the honorary president of Mercedes-Benz Argentina from 1987, a year after the inauguration of his museum, until his death in 1995.
 In 2011, on the centenary of his birth, Fangio was remembered around the world and various activities were held in his honor.